+The top-level structure in SEPL documents, the protocol function, is modeled as a UML activity.
+The scenario protocol function port_numbers is depicted in Figure 3.
 The activity defines three input pins, which constitute the input parameters needed by the service protocol: (username, password and requests).
 Parameters are immutable and cannot be changed inside an activity.
 The activity result is defined using an output parameter, in the example using the variable named result.
 The UML standard specifies that an activity contains executable nodes and control nodes as well as edges between these nodes.
 The node types are further divided into different subtypes.
 Each edge connects exactly two nodes and the directions of the edges signify the control flow of the service protocol.
 Note that PADs contain no UML object flow edges but only control flow edges.
-The port numbers activity contains both structured activities (in the form of two loop nodes) as well as atomic actions.
+The port_numbers activity contains both structured activities (in the form of two loop nodes) as well as atomic actions.
 Actions are used for resource creation/destruction, synchronous service invocations, fault handling statements and directives for asynchronous invocations.
 In the figure, input pins are depicted on the left side and output pins on the right side of an action.
 We define that each input pin is an action input pin, whose fromAction association points to a value specification action, which itself references and evaluates the value of the input pin.
-The advantage of this approach is that input pins can hold (1) constant values (e.g., "//PortingResult..."), (2) variable references (e.g., username) and (3) expressions to be evaluated (e.g., r.customer).
-In Fig. 3 the input pin values are printed next to the input pin, regardless of which of the three types the input has.
-The input and output pins of the loop nodes are the UML-defined loopVariableInput and loopVariable, respectively.
-For simplicity, the bodyOutput pins are omitted; we define that in each iteration of the loop the next array element of the loopVariableInput is put to loopVariable.
+The advantage of this approach is that input pins can hold 1) constant values (e.g., "//PortingResult..."), 2) variable references (e.g., username) and 3) expressions to be evaluated (e.g., r.customer).
+In Figure 3 the input pin values are printed next to the input pin, regardless of which of the three types the input has.
+The input and output pins of the loop nodes are the UML-defined loop VariableInput and loop Variable, respectively.
+For simplicity, the bodyOutput pins are omitted; we define that in each iteration of the loop the next array element of the loop VariableInput is put to loop Variable.

 SEPL PADs allow for the use of variables as defined in the UML superstructure specification.
 All structured activities (e.g., activities, loop nodes) in the diagram may hold references to variables that are local to the scope of this activity (indicated using the activityScope association of the variable).
-A variable that holds no activity-Scope association is a global variable.
+A variable that holds no activityScope association is a global variable.
 All data dependencies between the actions in a SEPL protocol are modeled using variables, and object flow edges are not required.
-Variables are untyped (i.e., the UML type association is not set) and the type of a variable and the operations supported by the underlying object are determined by the SEPL interpreter at runtime (discussed later in Sect.
-5).
-Variables can hold basic types (e.g., numbers, strings), arrays, object references and XML structures, which are treated specially in SEPL (see Sect.
-2.3).
+Variables are untyped (i.e., the UML type association is not set) and the type of a variable and the operations supported by the underlying object are determined by the SEPL interpreter at runtime (discussed later in Section 5).
+Variables can hold basic types (e.g., numbers, strings), arrays, object references and XML structures, which are treated specially in SEPL (see Section 2.3).
 The assignment of values to variables uses the UML AddVariableValueAction.
 In the sample this happens either explicitly with the actions named assign or implicitly when assigning the result of any other action via an output pin.
 If the attribute isReplaceAll is set to true, the target variable is overwritten; otherwise the variable is an array and the value gets appended to the array end.
 Note that this is not visible in the graphical representation but contained in the metadata of the UML elements.
 The example uses three array variables: requests is the activity input and contains the porting requests, callbacks is used for the output pin of the subscribe action, and result contains all individual number porting results.